 | Final Settlement Sheet | Statutory/contractual timing | Both |

-Since employment contracts establish the terms governing the relationship between employer and employee, they play a critical role in determining whether an exit is classified as voluntary or involuntary.
+Beyond documentation, employment contracts also play a critical role in determining whether an exit is classified as voluntary or involuntary.
+Since employment contracts establish the terms governing the relationship between employer and employee, their provisions directly affect exit outcomes.
 Employment agreements often include specific exit clauses that delineate conditions under which termination or resignation occurs.
-These provisions provide legal benchmarks to assess the nature of separation.
+These provisions provide critical legal benchmarks to assess the nature of any given separation.
 Key factors influenced by these contracts include:

 - Explicit definitions of resignation and termination